mehrjy/Iran-Stock-Prediction-ML/README.md

 # Iran-Stock-Prediction-ML
 Iran-Stock-Prediction-ML is a Python-based project that leverages machine learning techniques to forecast stock market trends in Iran.
-Employing dimensionality reduction methods such as Principal Component Analysis (PCA) and Singular Value Decomposition (SVD), coupled with neural network architectures including Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN), this project aims to provide accurate predictions for investors and analysts in the Iranian stock market.
+Employing dimensionality reduction methods such as Principal Component Analysis (PCA), Singular Value Decomposition (SVD) and Gaussian Random Projection (GRP), coupled with neural network architectures including Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Recurrent Neural Network (RNN), this project aims to provide accurate predictions for investors and analysts in the Iranian stock market.

 ## Technologies Used